keviocastro/react-native-expo-template/README.md

 * React native project with expo
 * Eslint with typescript
 * Git hooks pre-commit to validate code patterns with eslint and type checking with typescript
+* Github action to deploy on app store and google play